LassoSoft/LassoGuide/lasso_guide_source/operations/dns.rst

       :type:`dns_response` object representing the query is returned.
    :param boolean -formatQuery:
-      If specified the query is not actually performed, but a string describing the query that was constructed is returned.
+      If specified the query is not actually performed, but a string describing the constructed query is returned.
    :param boolean -bitQuery:
-      If specified the query is not actually performed, but a string is returned which shows the low-level bit representation of the query that was constructed.
+      If specified the query is not actually performed, but a string is returned that shows the low-level bit representation of the constructed query.
    :param boolean -showResponse:
       If specified the response is returned as :type:`dns_response` object that can be inspected using the member methods described in the documentation